BasalGang/cogsci.dk/README.md

 ### Critical: Technical issues

-- [ ] Fix the link to the blog
+- [ ] Fix the extra link to the blog
-- [ ] Formal Stuff: Academic Regulations link, make it link to the search page
+- [ ] Help and Support: Useful Links: Academic Regulations link, make it link to the search page
 - [ ] Set up the upload/download structure for the Exam Database Shiny script
 - [ ] Make online calendars synchable